minetest-mods-camp/witches/README.md

 * Witches have magic!
 They will defend themselves and each other against aggressive players and mobs!

-* If you are repeatedly helpful to a witch...
+* If you are repeatedly helpful to a witch something good is likely to happen!

 * New Witch cottage code with no additional mod requirements!

-* If Protection mod is available and enabled, Witches will no build in these areas!
+* If protector (or similar) mod is available and enabled, Witches will no build in these areas!

 * Some cottages will spawn over a dungeon if they are near the surface